-The detailed operation of the balanced expenditure multiplier, as against the conventional multiplier, can be seen in Figure 4 for the case of St Mary's.
-The conventional Type-II impact output attribution to St Mary's is £58.2 million (as indicated in the top horizontal dark bar in Figure 4).
+The detailed operation of the balanced expenditure multiplier, as against the conventional multiplier, can be seen in Figure 4 for the case of University of Wales, Newport.
+The conventional Type-II impact output attribution to UW, Newport is £68 million (as indicated in the top horizontal dark bar in Figure 4).
 The sectoral impacts are graphed in the lower part of figure and all are positive since these are conventional IO results.
 However, the lighter bars illustrate the (Type-II) balanced expenditure output effects.
 Figure 4 shows the balanced expenditure impacts as the net outcome of an expansion due to the stimulus to total final demand together with a contraction due to the notional reduction in government expenditure that is required to reflect the government expenditure switching.
-There is a big negative impact on the public sector and small negative impacts on the Business and the Banking and Financial Service sectors.
-Overall, the total output attributed to St Mary's under the balanced expenditure scenario is only £5.3 million.
+There is a big negative impact on the public sector and small negative impact on the Business Services sector.
+Overall, the total output attributed to UW, Newport under the balanced expenditure scenario is only £15.0 million.

 Figure 4.
-Traditional and balanced budget output impacts of St Mary's disaggregated by sector (£m)
+Traditional and balanced budget output impacts of University of Wales, Newport, disaggregated by sector (£m)

-A key feature of the results presented in Figure 3 is that there is considerable variation in the balanced expenditure multipliers across HEIs in London.
-The minimum value of the multiplier is 0.28 for St Mary's, less than 10% of the value of its corresponding Type II multiplier (3.05), and the maximum value is 2.60 for LBS, 83% of its conventional multiplier (3.12).
-The mean value of the balanced expenditure multipliers for London HEIs is 1.21, which is 39% of the mean of their Type II multipliers (3.07).21 Recall that, for conventional Type II multipliers, the smallest value was 97% of the largest among the London HEIs: for the balanced budget multipliers the comparable figure is 11%.
-The range of multiplier values has increased significantly, as has the coefficient of variation, which for London (Wales; Scotland) is some 56 (44, 28) times as great, 0.45 as against 0.008, (0.33 as against 0.007; 0.32 as against 0.012), relative to the conventional IO multipliers.
-The increase in variability in shifting from conventional IO to balanced expenditure multipliers is greatest in London.
+A key feature of the results presented in Figure 3 is that there is considerable variation in the balanced budget multipliers across HEIs in Wales.
+The minimum value of this multiplier is 0.31 for RWCMD (which is only 15.7% of its conventional IO multiplier value) and the maximum value is 0.84 for UW Swansea (42% of its conventional multiplier value).
+The range is rather less than for Scotland, for which Bell College has the lowest balanced expenditure multiplier (0.28, 14% of the type II multiplier value), and St Andrews the highest (1.35, 64% of the conventional multiplier value).
+Recall that, for conventional Type II multipliers, the smallest value was 97% of the largest: for the balanced budget multipliers the comparable figure is 37%.
+The range of multiplier values has increased significantly, as has the coefficient of variation, which for Wales (Scotland) is some 44 (28) times as great, 0.33 as against 0.007 (0.32 as against 0.012), relative to the conventional IO multipliers.

 It is apparent from equation (4) that the proportion of HEIs' funding coming from the public sector is going to have a major impact on an HEI's balanced expenditure multiplier.
-We already know that there is limited variation in HEIs own expenditure multiplier (m_i) and the aggregate public expenditure multiplier (m^p) is invariant across HEIs, so the main source of variation is in the size of the term $-\alpha_i m^p$ which is directly related to the share of government funding in total final demand for the HEI (α_i) .
-Figure 5 plots each HEI's balanced expenditure multiplier, expressed as a percentage of its type II IO output multiplier, against the percentage of its funds that are publicly provided.
-Not surprisingly there is a strong negative relationship between the two series (correlation coefficient of -0.999 higher than the -0.965 for Wales and -0.998 for Scotland).
+We already know that there is limited variation in HEIs own expenditure multiplier (m_i), and the aggregate public expenditure multiplier (m^p) is invariant across HEIs, so the main source of variation is in the size of the term $-\alpha_i m^p$ which is directly related to the share of Welsh Government funding in total final demand for the HEI (α_i).
+Figure 5 plots each HEI's balanced expenditure multiplier (expressed as a percentage of its type II IO output multiplier) against the percentage of its funds that comes from the Welsh Government.
+Not surprisingly there is a strong negative relationship between the two series (correlation coefficient of -0.965 though this is lower than the correlation coefficient of -0.998 for Scotland).